brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-02.md

 Hey, mushrooms!

----

-German translation: Krum's father: "You shouldn't go."
+[^64-1]: German translation: Krum's father: "You shouldn't go."
 Krum: "Don't worry, papa,..."

-French Translation: "***Would you relax?***", "***Don't you dare make fun of her!", "I'm sorry, I'm sorry!"***(Okay, the las part not so much, but basically the same thing)
+[^64-2]: French Translation: "Would you relax?", "Don't you dare make fun of her!", "I'm sorry, I'm sorry!"
+(Okay, the las part not so much, but basically the same thing)

-It's back to normal Friday updates after this, but I hoped you enjoyed the little change in pace.